vilemduha/blendercam/scripts/addons/docs/users.rst

 :doc:`tools` offers an introduction to the various tools packaged with Fabex.

 :doc:`profilepocket` contains a step-by-step guide for completing these common operations.

+:doc:`faq` aka Frequently Asked Questions

+:doc:`glossary` has a list of terms used in **Fabex**, their definitions, and alternate names they might go by in other applications